hnginterns/Project-Api/source/includes/_images.md

 # Images
-The Images endpoint returns images for a particular hotel.
+The Images endpoint returns images of a particular hotel.
 Images could be small, medium or big depending on the preference of the user. <br>

-The scopes used for Authentication - <em>images.read</em>
+The scopes used for Authentication - `images.read`

-##Show images for a particular hotel
+## Show images of a particular hotel

 This endpoint fetches images of a specific hotel.<br>
 The image URL is in this format `https://api.hotels.ng/img/{size}/name_of_image.jpg.`<br>
 The following sizes of images are returned:<br>
 size:<br>
 1. small - A small sized image is returned.<br>
-2. the medium - A medium sized image is returned.<br>
+2. medium - A medium sized image is returned.<br>
 3. big - A big sized image is returned.

 > Example request: